open-source-tabletop/cadence-wargame-system/modules/devils-bluff/devils-bluff.md

 | Rule    | Details    |
 | :------ | :--------- |
 | Mounted | This model gains +6 to it's Movement attribute. <br>This model suffers -1 to it's Attack Rolls if it declared a Move action this activation. <br>This model may use the Trample weapon. |

+## Creating a Gang

+Creating a gang for Devil's Bluff